elastos/Elastos.Node/docs/besides-setup/running-the-client.md

----
-description: WIP...
----

 # Running the Client

-To interact with the chain daemons, node.sh implements a client command, which is a wrapper to the ela-cli utility.
-You don't need to manually supply rpc username and password. when using node.sh, this will _the users' time._

-TODO: Put one, two or three simple command lines to call node features.

-Next:

-Connect chain daemons by ela-cli
+To interact with a chain daemon, `node.sh` provides a per-chain `client` command, a wrapper around the chain's CLI utility (for example `ela-cli`).
+It supplies the RPC username and password from the chain's config automatically, so you do not have to pass them by hand.

 ```bash
 ~/node/node.sh ela client info getcurrentheight
 1178878
 ```

-The JSON RPC API is more complete and powerful than the client version.

-Check with this equivalent command.
-Please note the request JSON must be surrounded with '.
+The JSON-RPC API is more complete than the CLI client.
+The equivalent call is `jsonrpc` (the alias `rpc` also works).
+The request JSON must be surrounded with single quotes.

 ```bash
 ~/node/node.sh ela jsonrpc '{"method":"getblockcount"}'